 Many dental procedures can be performed at your dentist’s office.
 Yet, in certain situations, you’ll be referred to a specialist.
-If the issue deals with the inner tooth, most likely an endodontist will become involved.
-Join us as we discuss the types of endodontic services below.
+If the issue deals with the inner tooth, most likely, an endodontist will become involved.
+Endodontic services focus on the tooth’s interior, pulp, and the tissue around each tooth’s root.
+Since endodontics is a specialty, only specific services fall into this classification.
+Common treatments include root canals, apicectomies, and endodontic retreatment services.
+An endodontist is also able to perform procedures and surgeries to save a severely decayed tooth.

-Endodontic Procedures
+Types of Endodontic Procedures

 Root Canals

 When most people think of endodontic procedures, they think of root canals.
-It’s easy to see why, as the most common procedure for endodontists are root canals.
-When an endodontist provides this service, they complete the following steps:
+This is understandable, as root canals are the most common procedure for endodontists.

-- Seal the tooth from further infection
+- Seal the tooth from further infection – Finally, the endodontist will seal the tooth, preparing it for a dental crown.

-Endodontic Retreatment After Endodontics Services
+Endodontic Retreatment After Endodontic Services

 Apicoectomies